About Us

 I love being able to work with diverse Aboriginal communities and health services on the health issues they feel are most important, translating our research findings into policy and practice, and building a rurally-based, broadly skilled health researcher workforce.

-HUBS Team Leader, geraldton
+Team Leader, Mid West

 Fraser Adam

 Fraser is the Team Leader for WA Regional Training Hubs.
 Based in Geraldton, Fraser supports a statewide team assisting medical students and junior doctors in creating their career pathway from first year medical student with rural intentions to Fellow rural practitioner.
-In collaboration with our stakeholders, the Hubs team strive to develop new prevocational and vocational rural training pathways for early career doctors, contributing to the creation of a sustainable medical workforce that supports the health requirements of our local communities.
+In collaboration with our stakeholders, the Regional Training Hubs team strive to develop new prevocational and vocational rural training pathways for early career doctors, contributing to the creation of a sustainable medical workforce that supports the health requirements of our local communities.

 What I love about the RCSWA